prameshsingh/excess-modularity-density/README.md

 # Excess Modularity Density

-Computatioanl maximization of excess modularity density ($Q_x$) for weighted networks.
+Computatioanl maximization of excess modularity density (*Q_x*) for weighted networks.

 If you use this code, please cite the following preprint: